 In addition to this major exhibition, Marasco has had significant solo shows including at: the Houston Center for Photography, the Davis Museum of Art at Wellesley College, the Universite de Bretagne Occidentale, Brest, France, The Farnsworth Museum of Art, three exhibits at the Sarah Morthland Gallery, and, in 2014 at Meredith Ward Fine Art, both in New York City.
 Marasco has mounted twenty-three solo exhibitions and has participated in sixty-three group shows.

-Her photographs are included in public collections of distinction including at: The Fogg Museum at Harvard University; Fidelity Investments Corporate Art Collection; The Davis Museum and Cultural Center at Wellesley College; The New York Public Library Photography Collection;The Portland Museum of Art; The Bowdoin College Museum of Art; and the Museum of American History, Smithsonian Institution, and the Library of Congress among others.
+Her photographs are included in public collections of distinction including at: The Fogg Museum at Harvard University; Fidelity Investments Corporate Art Collection; The Davis Museum and Cultural Center at Wellesley College; The New York Public Library Photography Collection;The Portland Museum of Art; The Bowdoin College Museum of Art; the Museum of American History, Smithsonian Institution, and the Library of Congress among others.

-I totally enjoy engaging with both students and the general public, as I believe in the accessibility of art and the creative process.
-I am very comfortable speaking about all mediums.
-I like to cite both contemporary and historical artists for students to look at.
+I totally enjoy engaging with both undergraduate and graduate students, and the general public, as I believe in the accessibility of art and the creative process.
+I am very comfortable speaking to students in all mediums and at various levels.
+I enjoy helping those I critique find, expand, and own their way of seeing.
+I am mindful and careful in reading work in all disciplines and will cite both contemporary and historical artists for students to look at.
 I am especially keen to assist each person to find and expand their particular strengths and to bring their work to the next level.
 Recently I have done several portfolio reviews and would be delighted to do more of these as well.